UncBlaq/base-network-agent/README.md

 # uv is recommended but "pip install ." also works
 pip install uv
 uv sync --frozen

+# edit(comment either of the two) code in to choose if you want test with streamlit or swagger docs

 # "uv sync" creates .venv automatically
 source .venv/bin/activate
 python src/run_service.py